Select Page

 Instructors

-Philip GreenwoodPhilip Greenwood is an expert in the art of aikido and iaido (Japanese sword).
+Philip Greenwood is an expert in the art of aikido and iaido (Japanese sword).
 He Is a 6th degree black belt in Aikido and fifth degree black belt in iaido under Koji Yoshida Shihan in Toyama, Japan.
-Greenwood Sensei teaches Aikido in the tradition of Shoji Nishio and is President of Nishikaze Aikido Society of America, official organization of Nishio Aikido in the U.S. He has taught seminars in the Japan and the US.
+Greenwood Sensei teaches Aikido in the tradition of Shoji Nishio and is President of Nishikaze Aikido Society of America, official organization of Nishio Aikido in the U.S. He has taught seminars in Japan, Europe and United States.

 In addition to his more than 45 years in Aikido he has also studied Okinawan Kempo Karate, Judo and Jiu Jitsu.
 His view is that Aikido should integrate a broad understanding of martial arts while expressing harmony and a peaceful, compassionate heart.
+Greenwood Sensei is also a practicing Doctor of Chiropractic for over 30 years in Temecula.

 Heather GreenwoodHeather Greenwood is a 3rd degree black belt in aikido and a 3rd degree black belt in iaido.
 She brings great skill, passion and a warm and happy spirit to the dojo!